Grocery Stimulus for Seniors: What’s Available in 2025?

 Meals on Wheels for Seniors

 You can apply for the program by looking for a provider near you.
-Fill out an application and provide a referral letter if needed to qualify.
+Fill out an application and provide a referral letter (if needed) to qualify.

-“There have been several studies that have shown a strong association between receiving Meals on Wheels and the resulting positive health and well-being outcomes for seniors who receive these regular visits,” adds Brad Reichert, a financial expert, and the founder and managing director of Reichert Asset Management LLC.
-“If you’re fortunate enough to have the time and resources to assist with any of these programs as a volunteer, you’re always encouraged to reach out to your local community food pantry or Meals on Wheels organization, to get started.”
+“There have been several studies that have shown a strong association between receiving Meals on Wheels and the resulting positive health and well-being outcomes for seniors who receive these regular visits,” adds Brad Reichert, a financial expert and the founder and managing director of Reichert Asset Management LLC.

 Find a Grocery Assistance Program That Works for You